ZaimAbz/BBC-Weather-App/README.md

 ## Before running

-you have to add the .env file and the Api kye to it under the name of REACT_APP_BBC_WEATHER
+you have to add the `app/.env` file and the Api kye to it under the name of REACT_APP_BBC_WEATHER

 ## Run